If you had to invent the perfect newspaper town in 2019, you might wind up with a an area like Jackson, located northwest Wyoming.

 Is it even possible to “catch them doing something right” given these fundamentals?
 In other words, when we talk about why some newspapers succeed, does management in Jackson have anything to add to the conversation?

-After spending an hour or so talking newspapers with Meyer, I begin to tease out what this magic dust might be, and it’s more of a discipline, or set of guiding values, than a strategy or set of tactics.
+After spending an hour or so talking newspapers with Meyer, I begin to tease out what some of the extra magic dust might be, in addition to market, and it’s more of a discipline, or set of guiding values, than a strategy or set of tactics.

 Asked about digital, Meyer talks about content and audience.
 Asked about new technology, Meyers talks about content and audience.
 Asked about what has changed in the last 15 years, Meyers talks about content and audience.